szabozsolt94/weather-app/README.md

-# weather-app
+## Weather App
-Weather app with a search bar that shows you the weather forcast for any place you enter.
+Weather app using the OpenWeather API for data.
+It shows the current weather and a weekly weather forecast of any place we enter in the search bar.

 I created this app for practice during my studies.